 Here are some basic facts to consider as you move into your next phase of mothering;

-Your body will continue to make milk as long as you continue to express it either with your baby suckling at the breasts or by expressing with an effective breast pump.
+Your body will continue to make milk if you continue to express it either with your baby suckling at the breasts or by expressing with an effective breast pump.

 A healthy baby with a good latch and on demand access to the nursing mother tends (generally) to be more efficient at maintaining a supply than expressing milk with a pump is.